Tom Clancy's Rainbow Six Siege: Years 7–9

-Year 10
+Years 10–11

-Following the ambush on Hereford Base, the base is ultimately destroyed by the Keres Legion with several staff and recruits killed, including a Global Security Alliance Council observer named Caron, while Dokkaebi, unbeknowest to Rainbow, was also abducted during the attack.
+Following the ambush on Hereford Base, the base is ultimately destroyed by the Keres Legion with several staff and recruits killed, including a Global Security Alliance Council (GSAC) observer named Caron, while Dokkaebi, unbeknownst to Rainbow, was also abducted during the attack.
 It is further revealed that the attack and destruction of Hereford Base was merely Phase One of Deimos' ultimate plan as "Phobos", the Legion's second-in-command, initiates Phase Two.
 Realizing the scale of the Keres Legion's threat, Nighthaven, who had disassociated themselves from Rainbow following their actions against the PMC, decides to put their difference aside and come to Rainbow's aid in their fight against the Keres Legion.

 After learning that the Keres Legion has kidnapped Dokkaebi, Ana "Solis" Valentina Díaz (AJ Simmons) and Hāpai "Rauora" Iwini, one of the surviving recruits from the assault on Hereford Base, head to Detroit to investigate the Legion's relation with a company named "POLARIS".
 Encountering enemy forces inside the company building, the two are personally attacked by Phobos who also destroys the building with planted explosives.
 Escaping the explosion, Solis and Rauora manage to retrieve a tracker that they believe will lead them to Dokkaebi.
 Rainbow operatives Morowa "Clash" Evans (Sophia Walker) and Monika "IQ" Weiss (Kristina Klebe) (Note: Sandra Kawloski voiced IQ from 2015 to 2021 before she was recast.) are later deployed to rescue Dokkaebi from a Keres Legion hideout.
 During extraction, Dokkaebi reveals that she has acquired intel on Phobos.

+In spite of Rainbow's efforts, GSAC eventually threatens to shut down the Rainbow Program, due to multiple failures and casualties suffered.
+Team Rainbow is given one last chance to find Phobos and stop him.
+They deploy a strike team to confront Phobos and his Keres Legion forces, and successfully kill him, ending the threat.
+Two years later following the shutdown of the Rainbow Program, several intelligence agencies are attacked by an unknown force, leading to former Rainbow Deputy Director Paul Bishop being contacted.
+Bishop rebuilds Team Rainbow and investigates the new threat, which is revealed to be the Keres Legion, now operating under new leadership.
+Bishop himself takes on a field operation with Rainbow operatives Dokkaebi and Mark "Mute" Chandar (Gary Milner), and successfully apprehends Keres operative "Nyx".